v-rgrace/Viva/Viva/glint/setup/glint-data-apps.md

 If your update doesn't involve Manager Hierarchy, use the [Retroactive Upload](https://go.microsoft.com/fwlink/?linkid=2247341) feature instead.

 > [!CAUTION]
-> Do not perform a retroactive update while a Viva Glint survey is live.
+> - Do not perform a retroactive update while a Viva Glint survey is live.
+> - Deleted user data can't be retroactively updated.

 ### To perform a retroactive update to Manager Hierarchy: